 The process for adding Feide login to a service varies greatly between different services.
 Some services have built-in support for federated login / single sign on that can be used with Feide.
 Other services may required you to add a custom authentication plugin.

-Other factors that may affect your choice of protocol is:
+Factors that may affect your choice of protocol is:

-- Existing support in applications / frameworks: Some applications and web frameworks have built-in support for one of the protocols.
+Existing support in applications / frameworks: Some applications and web frameworks have built-in support for one of the protocols.
 In that case, it is usually easiest to use the protocol already supported.

-- Support for logging into mobile applications: The OpenID Connect protocol is simpler to use when logging into mobile applications.
-Using this protocol allows your mobile application to directly get an OAuth 2.0 access token, that can be used to access APIs.
+Using the OpenID Connect protocol allows your mobile application to directly get an OAuth 2.0 access token, that can be used to access APIs.

-- Complexity of the protocol: The OpenID Connect protocol is in general simpler than the SAML 2.0 protocol.
+Complexity of the protocol: The OpenID Connect protocol is in general simpler than the SAML 2.0 protocol.

 Depending on the software used to implement the service and the architecture of the service, there are several methods that can be used to integrate the service with Feide.

-- Some software or software frameworks may already have support (either directly in the software or through plugins) for SAML 2.0 or OpenID Connect.
+Some software or software frameworks may already have support (either directly in the software or through plugins) for SAML 2.0 or OpenID Connect.

-- In some cases, authentication can be handled by a web proxy that runs in front of the software.
+In some cases, authentication can be handled by a web proxy that runs in front of the software.
 This proxy can perform the Feide-authentication and pass user data to the application through request headers.

-- You can add support for Feide directly into the software.
+You can add support for Feide directly into the software.
 If you go for this solution, we strongly encourage you to use existing libraries that implement the SAML 2.0 protocol or OpenID Connect protocol.
 This is because the protocols can be very complicated, especially the SAML 2.0 protocol.

 Adding Feide login to the service

-Once you have decided on a protocol and itegration method, you can add Feide login to the service.
+Once you have decided on a protocol and integration method, you can add Feide login to the service.
 The exact method for performing this depends on the software, frameworks and libraries used.
 Please refer to the documentation of the relevant software for details about how to configure a SAML 2.0 / OpenID Connect integration.